Frank-Mayer/Rocket.ts/README.md

 # Rocket.ts

-TypeScript Framework for better performance and ease of use
+TypeScript Library for better performance and ease of use

 Documentation in the [Wiki](https://github.com/Frank-Mayer/Rocket.ts/wiki)